nkhine/iTools-Documentation/itools/vfs.rst

 accessed through different protocols, may they be stored in the local file system, in a remote web or ftp server, or somewhere else.

 The package :mod:`itools.vfs` provides such an interface.
+It is based on the couple gio/gvfs from the gnome project.

 Usage